Just to let you all know if you happen to find yourself here that this blog is in fact no longer being updated here (boo hiss!)

 King's Table

-We have now arrived at the point where my makes have overtaken my blog posts but I'm just going to witter on until things even out again.
+makes have overtaken my blog posts but I'm just going to witter on until

-So, Hnefatafl then.
+So, Hnefatafl, then.

 Sometimes referred to as Viking chess, Hnefatafl was once popular throughout all of northern Europe up until its popularity was eventually usurped by chess with its hierarchy of pieces appealling to the medieval mind (and who doesn't love the horsies).
 Boards and written records have been found all over from the Balinderry Board to the laws of Hywel Dda.
 I am told the name translates to King's Table, and it is actually the basis for the Discworld spin-off game Thud.
 It is also the head of a family of games known at Tafl games.
 The board looks like this...

-Hnefatafl
+Hnefatafl |

 The first thing you will notice, unless you're odd, is that the opposing sides are not opposite; instead the white pieces are ensconsed within a threatening ring of red pieces.
 The second thing you note is that the white pieces are vastly outnumbered, to the tune of two to one.
 Lastly you will probably note that the central white piece is different to the others.
 This is the only king on the board.
 All these features are common to, and define all Tafl games.

-the Holy Grail
+Corner Square, the Holy Grail |

 The rules of all Tafl games are remarkably similar as well, so by outlining the rules of Hnefatafl you will have the basics of all them.
 The aim of the game is different for both players, the white defender is trying to allow the King an escape, vikings clearly believing discresion to be the better part of valour.
 The red attackers are trying to stop him, as simple as that.
 All the pieces, without exception, move as rooks in chess.
 That is to say in a straight line orthogonally any number of squares as long as nothing blocks their path.
 They cannot pass through the centre square whether it is occupied or not.
 The king escapes by landing on any of the four corner squares, which red pieces are not allowed to enter.
 Pieces are taken as in Latrunculi, that is one piece must be surrounded on two sides orthogonally by opposing pieces.
 Unlike Latrunculi, however, the king must be surrounded on four sides, or on three sides with a board edge/centre square blocking the fourth side.